Public records

 Public records are documents or pieces of information that are not considered confidential and generally pertain to the conduct of government.

-Depending on jurisdiction, examples of public records includes information pertaining to births, deaths, marriages, and documented transaction with government agencies.
+Depending on jurisdiction, examples of public records include information pertaining to births, deaths, marriages, and documented transactions with government agencies.

 Attitudes and expectations about what information should be made public have been studied.

 History

 Since the earliest organised societies, with taxation, disputes, and so on, records of some sort have been needed.
 In ancient Babylon records were kept in cuneiform writing on clay tablets.
 In the Inca empire of South America, which did not have writing, records were kept via an elaborate form of knots in cords, quipu, whose meaning has been lost.

 In Western Europe in the Late Middle Ages public records included census records as well as records of birth, death, and marriage; an example is the 1086 Domesday Book of William the Conqueror.
 The details of royal marriage agreements, which were effectively international treaties, were also recorded.
 The United Kingdom Public Record Office Act, which formalised record-keeping by setting up the Public Record Office, was passed in 1838.